What Is Ad Hoc Reporting? Your Guide To Definition, Meaning, Examples & Benefits

 What To Look For In Ad Hoc Reporting Tools?

 To create the best possible reports, there are some features that these solutions should have on offer in order to ensure maximum application value.
 Here we list the most critical ones:

 1. Advanced interactivity features

-It's fairly easy to generate a spreadsheet but if that spreadsheet doesn't give you an answer you're looking for, then you will have thousands of rows and columns that will cannot easily manipulate with.
+It's fairly easy to generate a spreadsheet but if that spreadsheet doesn't give you the answer you're looking for, then you will have thousands of rows and columns that will cannot easily manipulate with.
 Interactive ad hoc reports will enable you to drill into bits and pieces of specified data analysis and ensure you can interact with your report by using advanced interactive features of professional business intelligence dashboard software.

 From advanced chart options and sophisticated filters to time intervals and chart zooms; the possibilities to interact with your data are immense.
 Besides, overcrowding your screen space is a thing of the past - interactivity features of the modern dashboard software continue to evolve and adjust to the users.